marxin/texi2rst-generated/sphinx/gfortran/about-gnu-fortran.rst

   assembler code.
 You would typically not use this program directly;
   instead, the :command:`gcc` or :command:`gfortran` driver
-  programs will call it for you.
+  programs call it for you.

 .. -
    GNU Fortran and GCC